 Tunnels were first introduced to Plarail in the 1970s with a variety of mountainous and subway tunnels released in many different variations.

-Around 1968 a curved mountainy tunnel (トンネル) was released that could be placed over straight or curved track.
-Seemingly due to the relatively large single-piece construction, this tunnel was not included in sets very often, and was seemingly primarily sold individually.
-In 1988 this tunnel was given the designation J-01.
+Around 1968 a curved mountainous tunnel (トンネル) was released that could be placed over straight or curved track.
+Seemingly due to the relatively large single-piece construction, this tunnel was not included in sets very often, and was primarily sold individually until being included in larger cardboard-box sets in the 2000s.

 In 2003 the tunnel was renewed with nicely detailed ivy-covered portal stickers and a two-tone green and brown body.
 The J-01 Tunnel remains in the range to this day.
+The traditional design continued to be produced for some Thomas export sets.

 Some sets also include variants of this tunnel like this snow-covered one from a Thomas-series snow set.